HIGHLIGHTS AND SIGNIFICANT DEVELOPMENTS

 - Mobilization of earth moving equipment and commencement of works

-- The clearing of tolar over the majority of the evaporation pond area (4.2 sq km) and the commencement of earth works for evaporation pond construction.
+- The clearing of tolar over approximately 50% of the evaporation pond area (2 sq km) and the commencement of earth works for evaporation pond construction

 - Establishment of a long term water supply to be used both for both domestic and construction purposes